 The community, both Jewish and non-Jewish, responded with an outpouring of sympathy and aid, offering space, equipment and funds to help rebuild the shul.
 In the wake of the fire, amid much pain and sadness, the membership made plans to rebuild and enlarge.
 In the meantime, shul members davened at the Hebrew Academy, and at the Rishe and Gross families’ homes.

 During this time, while in temporary quarters, members agreed that they were ready for more than a new building — they also wanted a rabbi to lead the shul.
 It was around this time that Rabbi Yitzchak Breitowitz first addressed the shul in the Hebrew Academy cafeteria.
-Two years after the fire in 1988, the Breitowitz family joined the Woodside community just as the shul moved into its newly refurbished home.
+In 1988, the Breitowitz family joined the Woodside community just as the shul moved into its newly refurbished home.